Periodic solutions and invariant torus in the R\"ossler System: Bifurcation of periodic solutions

 \subsection{Existence of Periodic Solutions - Case {\bf A}}

-The proof of the existence of a periodic orbit of the R\"{o}ssler System \eqref{sr} bifurcating from the zero-Hopf equilibrium at the origin was given in \cite{Ll} (see Theorem $2$ of \cite{Ll}).
-Here, for the sake of completeness, we perform again the proof of such a result using a different change of variables.
+The proof concerning the existence of a periodic solution of the R\"{o}ssler System \eqref{sr} bifurcating from the zero-Hopf equilibrium at the origin was provided in \cite{Ll} (see Theorem $2$ of \cite{Ll}).
+Here, for the sake of completeness, we again perform the proof of such a result using the first order averaging theory.